-Component Description (1) ۲ls Power light On: The computer is on.
-0 Blinking: The computer is in the Sleep state, a power-saving state.
+Description Power light • On: The computer is on.
+Blinking: The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) Microphone mute light Amber: microphone sound is off.
-5 0 Off: microphone sound is on.
-(4) num lk Num lock light On: Num lock is on.
-(5) ((1)) Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
+Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+Microphone mute light Amber: microphone sound is off. , • Off: microphone sound is on.
+Num lock light On: Num lock is on.
+Wireless light On: An integrated wireless device, such as a wireless local area network (WLAN) device and/or a Bluetooth® device, is on.
 NOTE: On some models, the wireless light is amber when all wireless devices are off.
-(6) 40 Mute light Amber: Computer sound is off. - White: Computer sound is on.
-(7) TouchPad light Amber: The TouchPad is off.
-Off: The TouchPad is on.
+Mute light Amber: Computer sound is off. • White: Computer sound is on.
+Caps lock light Microphone mute light Num lock light Wireless light